kushalarora/kushalarora.github.io/_news/paper_accepted_to_EMNLP_2022.md

 layout: post
 date: 2022-10-06
 inline: false
 title: New Paper!
-Lexi: Self-Supervised Learning of the UI Language., accepted at EMNLP (Findings), 2022.
+Lexi&#58;Self-Supervised Learning of the UI Language, accepted at EMNLP(Findings), 2022

 ---

 ## Lexi: Self-Supervised Learning of the UI Language